Eyes Playing Tricks

 Lilly’s daddy never came home.

 Meanwhile, Lilly and I never exchanged daddy stories.
-She knew my daddy was a funny man and I knew hers was a drunk, and there didn’t seem to be any reason to talk about facts as obvious as the State capital.
+She knew my daddy was a funny man and I knew hers was a drunk, and there didn’t seem to be any reason to talk about facts as obvious as the State Capital.
 What our shared imagination spun was much more fascinating over countless hours of make-believe.
 I had found my little girl soul mate.

 One suffocating, hot day Lily said: “You wanna go ring an old lady’s doorbell?”